datvu1907/Demo_FE_Flutter/README.md

-# crypto_swap
+# Demo FE Flutterr

-A decentralize exchange application
+A Demo using Flutter and GetX state managment

 ## Getting Started